coolchem/raappid-release/README.md

 Raappid release is a CLI tool which is designed to help quickly release a project.

-#### Supports for Projects with
+#### Supports projects with

-- Node package manager(package.json must be at the root of the project)
+- Node package manager (package.json must be at the root of the project)
 - Git repository.

 ### Install